 US law enforcement agencies, and most recently the Canadian Mounted Patrol, have been similarly started conditioning their forces’ abilities to focus under pressure.
 An on-going study will also see if NeuroTracker training can increase the number of cadets that graduate through academy programs.

-Military and law studies and practices are not usually made publically available.
+Military and law studies and practices are not usually made publicly available.
 That said it’s reassuring to think that these personnel can make the right decisions, and avoid potentially life costly errors when performing in the field.

 From industry based skill-specific training to developing technical abilities in military or medical roles, getting individuals to perform to the correct standard whenever and wherever needed is a major challenge.